-A careers programme has been developed to help students make informed decisions regarding their future.
+A comprehensive careers programme has been developed to help students make informed decisions regarding their future.

 Year 6 – Career Awareness – ‘The Baked Bean Challenge’ – students identify the array of jobs linked to producing a can of baked beans.